 What is a Carbon Dioxide Sensor?

 The presence of Carbon dioxide can be detected and measured using a carbon dioxide sensor.
 Some common applications for a CO2 detector are in monitoring indoor air quality, landfill, process control and controlled environment horticulture.

 Despite the fact that Carbon Dioxide is difficult to detect, Edinburgh Sensors’ range of CO2 detectors allows for Carbon Dioxide measurement via the strong absorption of non-dispersive infrared technology.

 As well as being failsafe and easy to use for continual monitoring, NDIR sensors offer highly sensitive detection for gases such as CO2.
 This is because gases such as methane and carbon dioxide absorb infrared light very strongly and have characteristic fingerprint signals for unambiguous identification so even trace amounts of gases can be detected.

-Carbon dioxide measurement using a CO2 detector is essential across a number of different industries.
+Carbon dioxide measurement is essential across a number of different industries.
 Below is a list of the different applications with possible uses for a carbon dioxide sensor and links to their subsequent page on our website.

 - Total Organic Carbon (TOC)